carlopacioni/vortexRdata/cran-comments.md

     This has been amended, the `Title` now single-quotes 'vortexR' in line with the `Description`.

+Version 1.0.3 was accepted on CRAN and is `Import`ed by `vortexR` v.1.0.2.

+### Version 1.0.4
+This bugfix updates the code examples in the docs to use raw data provided by `vortexRdata` rather than `vortexR`, where it originally was stored.

 ## Downstream dependencies
 We have checked downstream dependencies of vortexR using devtools::revdep_check().